JohannesGaessler/DanbooruInsights/README.md

 ## Dimension 2d
 [Dimension 2d](./dimension_2d) is concerned with the two-dimensional distribution of image widths and image heights and to what degree images conform to common aspect ratios.

+## Disk Usage Calculator
+[Disk Usage Calculator](./disk_usage_calculator) is a small utility for calculating the projected disk usage for the dataset when considering tag, rating, and file extension filters as well as resizing the files.